kennedn/blog/content/posts/neszero.md

 > `The default configuration uses GPIO3 with a pullup, so if you connect a button between GPIO3 and GND, you get a shutdown and power-up button`

 This sounds like the exact behaviour we are looking for.
+Pull `GPIO3` low and we get a power toggle pin.

-So now that we know the Pi is willing to play ball lets take a deeper dive in to how the NES controller works.
+We will enable this dtoverlay later on in the software section.
+Since we now know the Pi is willing to play ball lets take a deeper dive in to how the NES controller works.
-## NES Controller Functionality
+## How NES Controllers Work

 NES Controller's are surprisingly simple.
 They consist of a single 4021 8-bit shift register.
-This little IC reads 8 separate inputs and outputs them serially over a single pin.
+This little IC reads 8 separate inputs and can output them serially over a single pin.
 You can see from this diagram that each parallel input pin (`P1-8`) is wired to a button on the controller:

 <a name="nes004-diagram"></a>
 <p align="center">